Seine-Saint-Denis

 Seine-Saint-Denis (/fr/) is a department of France located in the Grand Paris metropolis in the Île-de-France region.
-In French, it is often referred to colloquially as quatre-vingt treize or neuf trois ("ninety-three" or "nine three"), after its official administrative number, 93.
+In French, it is often referred to colloquially as quatre-vingt-treize or neuf trois ("ninety-three" or "nine three"), after its official administrative number, 93.
 Its prefecture is Bobigny.

-In 2019, it had a population of 1,644,903 across 39 communes.
-In French, the learned but rarely used demonym for the inhabitants of Seine-Saint-Denis is Séquano-Dionysiens; more common is Dionysiens.
+In 2023, it had a population of 1,704,316 across 39 communes.

 Geography

-The department is surrounded by the departments of Hauts-de-Seine, Val-de-Marne, Paris, Val-d'Oise, and Seine-et-Marne.
-It is thus one of only five French departments surrounded entirely by other departments of the same region.

-Seine-Saint-Denis is located to the northeast of Paris.
-It has a surface area of only 236 km^{2} (91 sq mi), making it one of the smallest departments in France.
-Seine-Saint-Denis and two other small departments, Hauts-de-Seine and Val-de-Marne, form a ring around Paris, known as the Petite Couronne ("little crown").
-Since 1 January 2016, together with Paris, they have formed the area of Greater Paris (Grand Paris).

 Principal towns

-The most populous commune is Saint-Denis; the prefecture Bobigny is the eleventh-most populous.
-As of 2019, there are 5 communes with more than 70,000 inhabitants:
+The most populous commune is Saint-Denis; the prefecture Bobigny is the ninth-most populous.
+As of 2023, there are 6 communes with more than 70,000 inhabitants: